huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 [HUNT Cloud Network Opening Order](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-network-opening-order.pdf) (pdf)

 Your data space leader can request external network openings through our network opening order.
 We use this to document outbound traffic from your lab.
-Read more about network openings in our [FAQ transfer section](/faq/external-transfer/).

 ::: details Clarification of the form fields